Home / Research / Funding Opportunities / IHDD Pilot Grant

 Dear Researchers and Scholars,

 Are you passionate about pioneering research in the realm of intellectual and developmental disabilities (IDD)?
-We are excited to announce the IHDD annual pilot grant funding aimed at fueling innovative investigations in this vital field.
-As we endeavor to advance knowledge and support individuals with IDD, we invite you to join us in this pursuit.
+We are excited to announce the results of the first IHDD annual pilot grant funding aimed at fueling innovative investigations in this vital field.

 This is an opportunity to drive impactful change and contribute to the advancement of knowledge in the field of IDD.
 Should you have any queries, do not hesitate to contact us at ihdd@uw.edu.